I’m not a “Windows, yuck. OS X, yum!” kind of Mac user.

-Windows 10 will even shift into a touch-friendlier under some circumstances – like on a PC with a detachable keyboard when that physical input device is removed and only fingertip input remains.
+Windows 10 will even shift into a touch-friendlier Tablet mode under some circumstances – like on a PC with a detachable keyboard when that physical input device is removed and only fingertip input remains.

 This is why, whenever I have the choice of an iPad or a touch-enabled Windows device for use on my front porch, I’ve lately tended to pick the latter, since it is a “real” operating system, and not a limited mobile OS.

 I’m not alone in this preference.
-Alex Lindsey, the and tech personality, has repeatedly cited his use of a Windows-based Microsoft .
+Alex Lindsey, the TWiT and Pixel Corps tech personality, has repeatedly cited his use of a Windows-based Microsoft Surface Pro 3 in place of an iPad.
 Lindsey says he is heavily touch-reliant for drawing, annotating, and more, and he prefers to do this on a more-capable Windows PC than Apple’s tablet.

 He daydreams, as do I, of manipulating OS X with his fingertips.
 That, of course, would require Apple to both rejigger its Mac operating system so it’s less mouse-centric and, more crucially, add touch screens to some or all of its Macs.
 I’m not holding my breath.